-Factors influencing elected officials' conduct:

-Positive influences:

-- Respect amongst colleagues; - Ability for all elected officials to participate and express views in council/board discussions; - Commitment for the collective to work together for a better community; - Education, workshops, and open discussions; and - Strong, effective leadership of a mayor or board chair.
+Factors influencing elected officials' conduct: Positive influences: Negative influences: Respect amongst colleagues; Ability for all elected officials to participate and express views in council/board discussions; Commitment for the collective to work together for a better community; Education, workshops, and open discussions; and Strong, effective leadership of a mayor or board chair.
+Lack of understanding about roles and responsibilities; Lack of trust between elected officials and staff, or distrust of the local government by the public; Lack of consequences or repercussions for questionable behaviour; and Personal or partisan political agendas.